 Below are some options for outsourcing your cleaning:

-Maidthis – Maidthis is a domestic referral agency serving Airbnb hosts located in Los Angeles, Orange County, and San Francisco, California.
+Maidthis – MaidThis specialized in turnover vacation rental cleaning for hosts and currently services Los Angeles, Orange County, and San Francisco, California.

 GetMaid – GetMaid is an on-demand, premium maid service based in New York.